jlgreathouse/AMD_IBS_Toolkit/README.md

 This will build the driver, libIBS, and all of the tools.
 Alternately, it is also possible to go into each directory and use the `make` command to build only that tool.

-The make command uses the CC and CXX environment variables to find its compiler, and it uses the system-wide 'cc' and 'c++' compilers by default.
-You can override these to use other compilers (e.g. clang), by running e.g.:
+The make command uses the CC and CXX environment variables to find its compiler, and it uses the system-wide `cc` and `c++` compilers by default.
+You can override these to use other compilers (e.g. `clang`), by running e.g.:

     CC=clang CXX=clang++ make